 Disposition detail: Revise sentence to

-For Compact frames, if the SrcAddrMode and DstAddrMode is COMPACT, then the SrcAddr or DstAddr contain the Compact frame address information, and the CompactFrameDescriptor determines the assignment of the address information to RPA, Initiator Address, and Responder Address fields.
+For Compact frames SrcAddrMode and DstAddrMode is either NONE, or COMPACT.
+If the SrcAddrMode and DstAddrMode are COMPACT, then the SrcAddr and DstAddr contain the IRK of the transmitting device and the receiving device.
+The Compact Frame ID conveyed in the CompactFrameDescriptor determines if the Compact frame RPA Hash field is generated with either the transmitter IRK or the receiver IRK.

 CID 313 (Revise)